-How does your centre run lessons?
-What is the best way to schedule and run your swimming program?
-This article will discuss pros and cons of the 2 types of program, which may give you some food for thought when scheduling lessons for your centre.
+How does your centre run swimming lessons?
+What is the best way to schedule and manage your swimming program?

-Swimming year round has benefits and negatives attached to it.
-The following are a few things to think about when scheduling your perpetual swimming program.
+Swimming year-round has benefits and negatives attached to it.
+The following are a few things to consider when scheduling a perpetual swimming program at your swim centre.

 Perpetual Swimming Pros